Dental Implants – Farmington, CT

 Bring Back Your Smile for Life

 The number one reason for adult tooth loss in the United States is severe, untreated gum disease.
 Missing teeth negatively affect your oral function, creating an improper bite that makes it difficult to chew, and it also contributes to the loosening of remaining teeth.
 Missing teeth can also contribute to the loss of your jawbone and the softening of your facial structure.
-But dental implants can prevent all of these problems and more while helping patients get their smiles back permanently.
+But dental implants from our Farmington, CT periodontist can prevent all of these problems and more while helping periodontal patients get their smiles back permanently.

 What are Dental Implants?